 Pathway teacher Ilari Frantsi handles Pathway courses on preparatory mathematics, mathematical economics, and economics.
 He teaches students from all over the world, conducting his lessons via Zoom.
 Additionally, he uses our online learning tool Claned to communicate with the students.
 In this article, we sat with Ilari to discuss his experience teaching the Pathway to Finland courses.

 Pathway to Finland program certainly helps you prepare for higher education studies and reach the skill level needed for university admission.
 After completing the program, you surely will be eligible to progress to degree studies at one of our partner universities in Finland!
 Read more about the Pathway to Finland here.

 What is the best part about teaching pathway students?

-“Majority of the students are very motivated.
-They do their assingments really well, and the group is full of great people.
-So far the students have been academically very smart!”
+“The majority of the students are very motivated.
+They do their assignments really well, and the group is full of great people.
+So far, the students have been academically very smart!”

 What difficulties have you noticed?

 “Finnish schools and universities have lot of essay writing.
 I have noticed that my pathway students are not that used to writing essays.
 When writing essays, it is important to stick to the given topic and read the materials well.”

 In the Pathway courses, students specifically practice essay writing and get feedback from their teachers.